 Profits and losses on items of property, plant and equipment and inventory acquired from other group entities are also eliminated.

 Deferred tax assets and liabilities are recognized on temporary differences resulting from consolidation procedures.

-Minority interest comprise the interest of minority shareholders in the consolidated equity of group entities, including profits and losses attributable to the minority shareholders.
+The minority shareholders' interest in the equity of group entities and in profits and losses are presented as "minority interest".

 b) Composition of the Group